Alex-Wauters/advent-go-2016/day 19/README.md

 Day 19: An Elephant Named Joseph http://adventofcode.com/2016/day/19

-Part 1 finishes in 107 ms, part 2 takes 30 mins on my machine for `n=3004953`.
-I've made an alternative implementation without cutting/appending a slice, but it does not improve the solution significantly.
+Part 1 finishes in 107 ms, part 2 takes 801 ms on my machine for `n=3004953`.
+Using slice cuts instead of double linked lists takes about 30 mins.

 ## Installing Go
 To install Go, see https://golang.org/